almereyda/awesome-starred/README.md

 - [joint](https://github.com/clientIO/joint) - JavaScript diagramming library
 - [astexplorer](https://github.com/fkling/astexplorer) - A web tool to explore the ASTs generated by various parsers.
 - [code2flow](https://github.com/scottrogowski/code2flow) - Turn your Python and Javascript code into DOT flowcharts
-- [couchdb-dump](https://github.com/raffi-minassian/couchdb-dump) - Tools to dump, modify, and load documents in CouchDB from the command line.
-(Same basic concept as mysqldump, but much more and for CouchDB) - http://raffi-minassian.github.io/couchdb-dump/
+- [couchdb-dump](https://github.com/raffi-minassian/couchdb-dump) - NO LONGER MAINTAINED - DO NOT USE!!!
+(Tools to dump, modify, and load documents in CouchDB from the command line.
+Same basic concept as mysqldump, but much more and for CouchDB)
 - [a11y-dialog](https://github.com/edenspiekermann/a11y-dialog) - A very lightweight and flexible accessible modal dialog.
 - [dagre](https://github.com/dagrejs/dagre) - Directed graph layout for JavaScript
 - [dagre-canvas](https://github.com/JosePedroDias/dagre-canvas) - A simple canvas renderer for directed graphs based on dagre